4-DAY LONDON ITINERARY: WHAT TO DO AND SEE

 Though weather prediction in England is difficult, I recommend visiting between May and September.
 If you aren‘t visiting for a specific event, I also suggest checking to see if a big event (like Fashion Week or a Royal Celebration, etc.) is going on, as accommodations can be even more expensive at those times.

 However, Christmas is also a great time to visit London.
-It might be very busy but those Christmas Lights…Just wow.
+It might be jam-packed, but those Christmas Lights…Just wow.
 So check out my London winter travel guide.

 London´s inhabitants used to be some of the friendliest people in the western world.
-English people, in general, are very polite, which makes it easy to ask questions (whether you ask for directions or whatever).
-I still think that the people are great, but I realized that people seemed a bit more stressed after the Brexit decision was made.
+English people, in general, are very polite, which makes it easy to ask questions (whether you ask for directions).
+I still think that the people are great, but I realized that people seemed more stressed after the Brexit decision.

-Maybe it’s because the majority of the people in London aren’t happy with the decision, but normally, you will find lots of friendly and polite people in England.
+Maybe it’s because most people in London aren’t happy with the decision, but normally, you will find lots of friendly and polite people in England.
 So, while the weather isn’t always friendly, the people at least are!

 It is not only about fish & chips in London – I love the restaurants in London.
-As a vegetarian it is quite easy to find veggie food (much easier than it is in Paris e.g.) and even finding good vegan food is not a big issue.
-You have many fine dining restaurants but also cheaper places to eat – you will find from fast-food to healthy food, you will get traditional British food as all food all around the world.
+As a vegetarian, it is quite easy to find veggie food (much easier than it is in Paris, e.g.), and even finding good vegan food is not a big issue.
+You have many fine-dining restaurants and cheaper places to eat – you will find from fast-food to healthy food, you will get traditional British food as all food all around the world.

 Where to Stay in London for 4 Days